AntoLindo/AUESOME---Robustness-Test/README.md

 is the first attempt at building a CNN based on ResNet-18.

+CODE_2.py

+adding Validation set and fixing summary command

+CODE_3.py

+Adding the preprocessing of the DFT and the DCT t the network code in the trasformation phase.
+VERY IMPORTANT: Conv layers of ResNet have been updated to have 9 layers instead of 3: DFT MAGNITUDE (R+B+G) + DFT PHASE (R+B+G) + DCT (R+B+G)
+In this way we might find a stonger pattern recognition power in the network.

 data_preproc.py

 is a Python code to compute the 3 channels DFT magnitude and phase and the DCT of a given image.